 Albuquerque, William Lavery expects to have ministry meetings from November 17-24.

 Cedar Falls, Dr. David Vallance had a seminar on Creation on September 7.

 Hitesville, The September conference was well attended with a good number of the Lord’s servants ministering the Word.
 The Bible reading on 1 Cor.
 11 was appreciated by many.
-David Alves had a report meeting before the conference.
 After the conference, Andrew Bergsma gave helpful ministry in a number of area assemblies.
 Fred Krauss visited prior to the Manchester conference.

 West Union, Cod blessed in salvation during gospel meetings by Alan Davidson and Eric McCullough.

 Alpena, On September 29, Joel Portman and Ro Weber started a series in the gospel.

 Ontario, The saints had appreciated visits in September from John Norris, Robert Orr, Robert Neill and Robert Boyle.
 On September 15, George Patterson and William Skates were with the assembly for the baptism of three young believers.